TiamatLow/metamask/README.md

-# metamask
+# Metamask

 - Having a button to connect to web3 wallet (metamask)
 - Show address after connected
-- Show network, and able to detect new network when switching
+- When network changed, show message (with chainId)

+## Extra
+- When account changed, show new address